Comparisons11 min read

 Longshot Ai

-Longshot AI positions itself as an AI writing tool that actually cares about accuracy.
-Honestly?
+Longshot positions itself as an AI writing tool that prioritizes accuracy.
 That's not nothing.
-In a world where AI tools confidently hallucinate statistics and cite sources that don't exist, Longshot's built-in fact-checking feature is a genuine differentiator — and one that's weirdly rare at this price point.
+In a world where AI tools confidently hallucinate statistics and cite sources that don't exist, Longshot's built-in fact-checking is a genuine differentiator — and one that's surprisingly rare at this price point.

 Key Features

-• AI Blog Writer — A full end-to-end workflow that takes you from keyword to draft.
-It's not the fastest tool out there, but the output tends to be more grounded than what you'd get from some competitors.
+• AI Blog Writer — A full workflow that takes you from keyword to draft.
+It's not the fastest tool, but the output tends to be more grounded than competitors offer.

-• Content Templates — Covers the usual suspects: product descriptions, social posts, email sequences, landing pages.
-Nothing revolutionary, but solid.
+• Content Templates — Product descriptions, social posts, email sequences, landing pages — the usual suspects.
+Solid across the board.

-• SEO Optimizer — A basic but functional integration that helps you hit keyword targets while writing.
+• SEO Optimizer — Basic but functional integration that helps you hit keyword targets while writing.

-• Plagiarism Checker — Built in, which saves you a separate tool subscription.
-(Fun fact: Copyscape alone costs extra per search, so this bundling adds up.)
+• Plagiarism Checker — Built in, which saves you a separate subscription.
+That matters since Copyscape charges per search.

-• Team Collaboration — Shared workspaces and user roles make it workable for small content teams.
+• Team Collaboration — Shared workspaces and user roles work well for small teams.

 Pricing

-Longshot AI runs about $29/month for the Pro plan billed monthly, which covers unlimited content generation for most users.
-There's also a Team plan around $79/month for collaborative features.
-Pricing has shifted a bit over the years, so always check their site for current rates before you commit.
+Longshot AI runs about $29/month for the Pro plan billed monthly, covering unlimited content generation.
+There's also a Team plan around $79/month if you need collaborative features.
+Always check their site for current rates before committing.

 Best For

-Businesses publishing in sensitive or fact-heavy niches — think health, finance, SaaS documentation, or anything where a hallucinated statistic could cause real problems.
-If you've ever had to issue a correction on a published article, you know exactly why this matters.
+Businesses publishing in fact-heavy niches — health, finance, SaaS documentation, or anything where a hallucinated statistic becomes a real problem.
+If you've ever had to issue a correction on a published article, you know why this matters.

 📘 The Complete Budget System $4.99